-Get Recipe from Computer.
-To load a different recipe into the Recipe editor, select Get Recipe From: Disk .
+Recipe editor, select Get Recipe From: Disk .
 A dialog box will open with a list of the furnace recipes stored on the furnace computer.

 Send Recipe to Furnace.
 A recipe can be sent to the furnace to replace the parameters running in the furnace controller.
 Select Send Recipe To: Process .
-Furnace will start using the values just loaded and these values will
+Furnace will start using the values just loaded and these values will be shown on the Process screen.